HammazAhmed2105/Networking-Packet-Tracer-Labs/Hospital Network Design/index.md

 # -----

-# 9. Wireless networm config
+# 9. Wireless network config

 1. First we need to make some configurations on the access point, followed by the smartphone and laptop.